 Players may be tagged at any time before they file as a free agent.
 To tag a player as a Face of the Franchise, post their name in #request-commish-action, and a commissioner will verify their eligibility and take action.

-Once a player is tagged as a Face of the Franchise (FoF), their remaining automatic renewal seasons will become guaranteed, including the 6th season if they are still eligible for the Prospect Promotion Incentive (PPI).
-Additionally, the player will receive a 5-year FoF contract extension with no options and a full no-trade clause (NTC), which will be appended to the end of their current contract.
-The value of the FoF contract will depend on the type of FoF.
+Once a player is tagged as a Face of the Franchise (FoF), their remaining automatic renewal seasons become guaranteed, including the 6th season if they are still eligible for the Prospect Promotion Incentive (PPI).
+In addition, the player receives a 5-year FoF contract extension with no options and a full no-trade clause (NTC), appended to the end of their current contract.

-Currently, there's no cap on the number of FoF players a team can have.
 While FoF players can be traded if they waive their NTC, GMs shouldn't label players as FoF solely to boost trade value.
-Trades deemed to exploit this for added value, using discretion and with agreement from the rules committee, will be declined.
+Trades deemed to exploit this for added value, using discretion and with agreement from the competition committee, will be declined.

 League customization is a very important tool to increase immersion and reduce GM turnover.
 The ability to modify your stadium and park factors, player details, turn former players into coaches, relocating your team, and changing your logos have all greatly improved our enjoyment of the league and really sets our league apart from the others.